Shipeasy

 Environment variables

-The SDK does not read env vars itself — pass $_ENV['SHIPEASY_SERVER_KEY'] explicitly.
+The SDK does not read env vars for its keys — pass $_ENV['SHIPEASY_SERVER_KEY'] explicitly.
 Conventionally:

 • SHIPEASY_SERVER_KEY — the server key for configure().